 Don’t associate your name with bad work

 Emails.
 Letters.
 Resumes.
 Internet “About Me” profiles.
 Take a second glance at everything you write and make sure it is well written.
 Don’t rely on spell check alone.
 Your name is tied to your work and every misspelling makes you less credible.
 If you expect someone to take the time to read it, take the time to craft it.
-Are you addressing the senders in the correct way (Ms., Mrs., Mr., Dr., Professor or are you on a first name basis?) and are you absolutely certain of the gender of the receiver if you are using a gender specific title?
+Are you addressing the recipient in the correct way (Ms., Mrs., Mr., Dr., Professor or are you on a first name basis?), and are you absolutely certain of the gender of the receiver if you are using a gender-specific title?
 Take out the jokes and smiley faces, but be positive and genuine.
-With everything you post, send and say, maintain a consistent and professional image across the board.
+With everything you post, send, and say, maintain a consistent and professional image across the board.
 It’s better to be overly formal than mistakenly casual.

-At the beginning of this week, I called a coworker three different names before realizing that all three of them were wrong.
+At the beginning of this week, I called a coworker three different names before realizing all three of them were wrong.
 Talk about a bad Monday morning.
 Save yourself some embarrassment and get names down as fast as you can, first and last.
-It’s the first personal thing someone tells you so forgetting it may be sending a message that you find that person forgettable and unimportant.
-If you are the type of person that struggle with names try creating associates and visuals in your head (Ex- Taylor looks like a runner and might be in Track).
+It’s the first personal thing someone tells you, so forgetting it may be sending a message that you find that person forgettable and unimportant.
+If you are the type of person who struggles with names, try creating associations and visuals in your head (Ex: Taylor looks like a runner and might be in Track).
 It might seem silly, but if you are a new employee and faced with the task of memorizing many names in a short amount of time, it works like a charm.

 Don’t guess, know